adamhenson/token-price-explorer/README.md

 - First commit: 6 hours ago
 - Subsequent commits: Every 10 minutes
 - Granular commits: Each feature as separate commits

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests: `npm run test`
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- **FunKit** - For providing the crypto token API
-- **shadcn/ui** - For the excellent UI component library
-- **Vercel** - For the deployment platform
-- **Playwright** - For the robust E2E testing framework

-## 📞 Support

-For support, please contact: adam.henson@example.com

----

-*Built with ❤️ by Adam Henson*